 - innovative solutions to health disparities that exist around maternal mortality

 Many of these research projects are strengthened by external partnerships with local hospitals and early-stage femtech and women’s health focused companies.
 Through these partnerships, our students gain opportunities for hands-on research in their field of interest and we can support cutting-edge advances in health and wellness for those in our larger community.

-Katies for Aging Research and Equity (KARE) is an integrated, multi-year research education program that supports underrepresented minority students to study, challenge, and reimagine systems to promote healthy aging and longevity for all.
+With an eye toward meeting the needs of our time, the WHIR Center is proud to support the Katies for Aging Research and Equity Program.
+Through this new research education program, we support students and faculty from across the University as they study, challenge, and reimagine systems to promote healthy aging and longevity for all.

-Students are part of a unique experience at the WHIR Center.
-Through educational opportunities and research mentorship at the WHIR Center, you will gain valuable practical experience, giving you a leading edge in preparing for graduate school and for the workplace.
-You will achieve interpersonal and analytical skills by conducting hands-on assessments and designing research studies with the guidance of highly trained expert faculty.
+The WHIR Center provides a unique and high-impact learning environment for students across the University.
+Through educational opportunities and research mentorship at the WHIR Center, students gain valuable practical experience in preparation for graduate school and for the workplace.
+Students achieve interpersonal and analytical skills by conducting hands-on research and designing studies with the guidance of faculty and community experts.